2022.4050.5

 Context

-Following ongoing armed conflicts and climate-related disasters, 2.3 million people have fled South Sudan to neighbouring countries.
+Armed conflict and climate-related disasters have forced 2.3 million South Sudanese to flee to neighbouring countries.
 Approximately 2.2 million people have been displaced within the country.

 In South Sudan, violence and human rights violations often go unpunished.
-Many victims are unaware of their rights.
-A lack of punishment for perpetrators, stigmatisation and substantial obstacles in the judicial system represent further barriers to asserting these rights.
+A lack of awareness, failure to prosecute offenders, stigmatisation and major obstacles in the judicial system prevent many of those affected from asserting their rights.

 Objective

-The prevention of sexualised and gender-based violence in the context of (forced) displacement has improved.
+Measures for the prevention of sexualised and gender-based violence in the context of (forced) displacement are strengthened.

 Approach

-- Advising families on conflict resolution: The project promotes advisory services that support families in difficult situations and offer protection to those affected.
+• It facilitates advisory services that support families and offer medical and psychosocial care to those affected.
 The services also aim to make men more aware of their responsibility in preventing violence.

-- Awareness and support for students: The project advises schools on how they can implement national guidelines on violence prevention.
+• The project advises schools on violence prevention.
 Through gender-transformative activities, students learn to question gender roles and educate other young adults about alternative behaviours.
-(This field of activity is not cofinanced by the European Union.)

-To implement these activities, the project collaborates with CARE, the International Rescue Committee (IRC), Women for Women International, and the South Sudanese non-governmental organisation Voice for Change.
+To implement these activities, the project collaborates with the International Rescue Committee (IRC), CARE, Women for Women International, and Malteser International.